 Ok, so I really hoped that I’d be talking to you this week about Warhammer: Invasion, however it looks like I’ll have to save that for another time.
-So here then is pic78067_mdmy review for Talisman, 3rd Edition produced by Games Workshop.
+So here then is my review for Talisman, 3rd Edition produced by Games Workshop.

 To be honest, Fantasy Flight Games’ new previews for the expansion packs to the 4th edition have really gotten me interested in giving it a go, despite my increasing frustration with the 3rd edition.
 This frustration, I should add, is because my little brother insists on playing this game, every night!
 Picking up a copy of the fourth editions would at least give us a change of pace.
 Anyway I digress.